Parasite (2019 film): Writing

 After completing Snowpiercer, Bong wrote a 15-page film treatment for the first half of Parasite, which his production assistant on Snowpiercer, Han Jin-won, turned into three different drafts of the screenplay.
 After finishing Okja, Bong returned to the project and finished the script.
-Han Jin-won received credit as a co-writer.
+Han is credited as a co-writer.

-Bong said the film was influenced by the 1960 Korean "domestic Gothic" film The Housemaid in which a middle-class family's stability is threatened by the arrival of a disruptive interloper in the form of household help.
-The incident of Christine and Léa Papin—two live-in maids who murdered their employers in 1930s France—also inspired him.
-Bong also considered his own past, where he had tutored for a rich family.
-Bong said "I got this feeling that I was infiltrating the private lives of complete strangers.
+Bong said the film was influenced by the 1960 Korean "domestic Gothic" film The Housemaid, in which a middle-class family's stability is threatened by a disruptive interloper in the form of household help.
+Bong further referenced the design of the wealthy protagonist's house in Kurosawa's 1963 film High and Low as an important visual influence, as was the incident of Christine and Léa Papin to the story—an event wherein two live-in maids murdered their employers in 1930s France.
+Bong had also tutored for a rich family himself.
+He said: "I got this feeling that I was infiltrating the private lives of complete strangers.
 Every week I would go into their house, and I thought how fun it would be if I could get all my friends to infiltrate the house one by one."
 Additionally, Moon-gwang's allergy to peaches was inspired by one of Bong's university friends having this allergy.

 Darcy Paquet, an American residing in South Korea, translated the English subtitles, writing directly with Bong.
-Paquet rendered Jjapaguri or Chapaguri, a dish cooked by a character in the film, as ram-don, meaning ramen-udon.
+Paquet rendered jjapaguri or chapaguri, a dish cooked by a character in the film, as ram-don, meaning ramen-udon.
 It is a mix of Chapagetti and Neoguri produced by Nongshim.
-The English version of the film shows packages labelled in English "ramyeon" and "udon" to highlight to English speakers how the name was created.
+The English version of the film shows packages labeled in English "ramyeon" and "udon" to highlight to English speakers how the name was created.
 Paquet believed the word ram-don did not previously exist as he found no results on Google.
 On one occasion, Paquet used Oxford University as a reference instead of Seoul National University, and in another, used WhatsApp as the messaging application instead of KakaoTalk.
-Paquet chose Oxford over Harvard because of Bong's affinity for the United Kingdom, and because Paquet believed using Harvard would be "too obvious a choice".
+Paquet chose Oxford over Harvard because of Bong's affinity for the United Kingdom, and because Paquet believed using Harvard would be "too obvious".
 Paquet wrote, "In order for humor to work, people need to understand it immediately.
 With an unfamiliar word, the humor is lost."

 Filming

-Principal photography for Parasite began on 18 May 2018, and ended on 19 September 2018.
+Principal photography for Parasite began on 18 May 2018 and ended on 19 September.
 Filming took place around Seoul and in Jeonju.
 The director of photography was Hong Kyung-pyo, a well-known South Korean cinematographer who had worked with other well-known directors.
+He shot the film with the Arri Alexa 65 and used Angénieux zoom lens.